veggiemike/ruckusrd/README.md

      networking utilities, rsync, ssh, and fsarchiver.

  4. Easy microcode loading/updating.
-Initramfs images created w/ RuckusRD automatically include /boot/ucode.img (subprojects/ucode.img gets generated out of ALL the latest Intel and AMD microcode but not installed, or you can generate a machine-specific version with microcodenator).
+Initramfs images created w/ RuckusRD automatically include `/boot/ucode.img` (`subprojects/ucode.img` gets generated out of ALL the latest Intel and AMD microcode as a convenience but not installed, or you can generate a machine-specific version with `microcodenator`).

  5. Firmware loading made easy.
 RuckusRD initramfs images can have an appropriate `fw.img` (e.g., created with `firmwarenator`) appended to them, or